Tanimodori/viteburner/docs/config/upload-options.md

 - **Type:** `boolean | { interval?: number; binaryInterval?: number }`
 - **Default:** `false`

 If `usePolling` is set to `true` or any `usePolling` options, viteburner will tell chokidar to use polling to watch files.
-This is useful when you're watching files on WSL2 or network filesystems.
+This is useful when you're watching files on [Windows fs on WSL2](https://github.com/microsoft/WSL/issues/4739) or network fs.

 **Caution:** Polling will use a lot of CPU resources.
 See [chokidar#performance](https://github.com/paulmillr/chokidar#performance) for more details.